wazuh/wazuh-documentation/source/installation-guide/quickstart.rst

 On the first access to Kibana, the browser displays a warning message indicating that the certificate was not issued by a trusted authority.
 It is possible to add an exception in the browser's advanced options or, for increased security, the previously generated ``root-ca.pem`` file can be imported into the certificate manager of the browser.
 Alternatively, it is possible to configure a certificate from a trusted authority.

-.. note:: The Open Distro for Elasticsearch performance analyzer plugin is removed during the installation since it might have a negative impact on system resources.

 Customizing the installation
 ----------------------------